 - Pulmonary hypertension

 Find the best treatment for your gum disease at Most Dental.
 Dr. Most perform periodontal therapy treatments like scaling and root planing.
-This procedure removes the infection from beneath the gum line; antibiotic treatment may be necessary to completely eradicate the bacteria from inside the periodontal pockets.
+This procedure removes the infection from beneath the gum line; antibiotic treatment may be necessary to eradicate the bacteria from inside the periodontal pockets completely.
 Periodontal maintenance visits will aid in the success of your therapy.